fcarli3/Applied_Cryptography/README.md

 # Applied_Cryptography
-Assignments of Applied Cryptography course
+This repository contains lab assigments of Applied Cryptography (Master Degree in Cybersecurity at University of Pisa).